SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 ![Registration screen](./images/registrationScreen.PNG)

-If a user account does not exist, Registration can proceed if this function is enabled.
-Demo users are able to register for testing purposes free of charge and will automatically be assigned the Editor role.
+If a user account does not exist, complete **Registration** if the Registration dialog is shown.

+**Demo Users** can Register free-of-charge for testing purposes.
+The **Editor Role** is automatically assigned.
 Demo users should leave the Product Key entry empty.

 A more detailed explanation of Registration can be found here:
 [Wiki Page: SemTalk-Registration](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Registration)